seancraven7016/DD4HEP/README.md

 For simple input events (e.g. test muons), modify a copy of lcio_particle_gun.py to generate the desired particles.
 It should be fairly straightforward to figure out how to change the particle type, momentum, angular distribution etc. You may wish to store your particle gun scripts and lcio files in summer-student/particles.

+For more complicated events (e.g. an ILC collision), you may need to seek out ready-made input files.
+Older ones may use the .stdhep format, which should be compatible but may cause problems in some cases.

 ## Running a simulation

 From within the summer-student directory, run the following: